 During the second quarter of 2004, we met with officials from the State of New York who expressed interest in our long-term interim lighting solutions.
 We also met with security administrators of the Metropolitan Transit Authority and the Port Authority in the City of New York.
 The Metropolitan Transit Authority requested that we submit a proposal to provide long term interim lighting pilot installations in New York City's subway system to include passenger platforms, rail cars and tunnel accesses.
-In June 2004, we submitted a proposal to the MTA for a pilot program.
-In March 2005, we submitted an implementation proposal for subway cars and stairwells.
-This program is currently being reviewed by the MTA.
-As a result of our meeting with the Port Authority, we anticipate a similar proposal request related to Newark, LaGuardia and JFK airports and the Holland Tunnel system, although we have not received a proposal request as of the date of this filing and no assurance can be given that we will receive a proposal request.
+We anticipate a similar proposal request from the Port Authority relative to Newark, LaGuardia and JFK airports and the Port Authority Holland Tunnel system.